Sorbs: Early Middle Ages

 The Annales Regni Francorum state that in 806, Sorbian Duke Miliduch fought against the Franks and was killed.
 In 840, Sorbian Duke Czimislav was killed.
-From the 9^{th} century was organized Sorbian March by the East Francia and from the 10^{th} century the Saxon Eastern March (Margravate of Meissen) and March of Lusatia by the Holy Roman Empire.
+From the 9th century the Sorbian March was organized by East Francia and from the 10th century the Holy Roman Empire established the Saxon Eastern March (Margravate of Meissen) and the March of Lusatia.
 In 932, the German king Henry I conquered Lusatia and Milsko.
 Gero, Margrave of the Saxon Eastern March, reconquered Lusatia the following year and, in 939, murdered 30 Sorbian princes during a feast.
 As a result, there were many Sorbian uprisings against German rule.
 A reconstructed castle, at Raddusch in Lower Lusatia, is the sole physical remnant from this early period.

 High and Late Middle Ages

 In 1002, the Sorbs came under the rule of their Slavic relatives, the Poles, when Bolesław I of Poland took over Lusatia.
 Following the subsequent German–Polish War of 1003–1018, the Peace of Bautzen confirmed Lusatia as part of Poland; but, it returned to German rule in 1031.
 In the 1070s, southern Lusatia, passed into the hands of the Sorbs' other Slavic relatives, the Czechs, within their Duchy of Bohemia.
 There was a dense network of dynastic and diplomatic relations between German and Slavic feudal lords, e.g. Wiprecht of Groitzsch (a German) rose to power through close links with the Bohemian (Czech) king and marriage to the king's daughter.

 The Kingdom of Bohemia eventually became a politically influential member of the Holy Roman Empire, but was in a constant power-struggle with neighbouring Poland.
 In the following centuries, at various times, parts of Lusatia passed to Piast-ruled fragmented Poland.
 In the German-ruled parts, Sorbs were ousted from guilds, the Sorbian language was banned and German colonisation and Germanisation policies were enacted.

-From the 11^{th} to the 15^{th} century, agriculture in Lusatia developed and colonization by Frankish, Flemish and Saxon settlers intensified.
+From the 11th to the 15th century, agriculture in Lusatia developed and colonization by Frankish, Flemish and Saxon settlers intensified.
 This can still be seen today from the names of local villages which geographically form a patchwork of typical German (ending on -dorf, -thal etc.) and typical Slavic origin (ending on -witz, -ow etc.), indicating the language originally spoken by its inhabitants, although some of the present German names may be of later origin from the time of planned name changes to erase Slavic origin, especially in the 1920s and 1930s.
 In 1327 the first prohibitions on using Sorbian before courts and in administrative affairs in the cities of Altenburg, Zwickau and Leipzig appeared.
 Speaking Sorbian in family and business contexts was, however, not banned, as it did not involve the functioning of the administration.
 Also the village communities and the village administration usually kept operating in Sorbian.